 • Out of 136 countries measured by gender equality, the U.S. was ranked 23rd overall (2013 Global Gender Gap Index)

-• Startups with at least one woman on their founding team are 18 percent less likely to attract equity investors than their all-male counterparts, yet they are 20 percent more likely to have generated revenue (Emory University 2013)
+• Startups with at least one woman on their founding team are 18% less likely to attract equity investors than their all-male counterparts, yet they are 20% more likely to have generated revenue

-• Only 13 percent of all venture capital deals in the U.S. went to women in 2013.
-That means 87 percent of deals were given to all-male business teams (PitchBook)
+• Only 13% of all venture capital deals in the U.S. went to women in 2013.
+That means 87% of deals were given to all-male business teams

 Women 40+ are the fastest-growing sector of the U.S. workforce and their presence in the workplace will continue to increase.
-Women encounter real challenges in finding meaningful employment, competitive wages, and retirement security, however.
+However, they encounter real challenges in finding meaningful employment, competitive wages, and retirement security.